aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/pagesetup/set_suppressendnotes/_index.md

 title: Aspose::Words::PageSetup::set_SuppressEndnotes method
 linktitle: set_SuppressEndnotes
 second_title: Aspose.Words for C++ API Reference
 description: 'Aspose::Words::PageSetup::set_SuppressEndnotes method.
-Setter for Aspose::Words::PageSetup::get_SuppressEndnotes in C++.'
+True if endnotes are printed at the end of the next section that doesn''t suppress endnotes.
+Suppressed endnotes are printed before the endnotes in that section in C++.'
 type: docs
 weight: 87000
 url: /cpp/aspose.words/pagesetup/set_suppressendnotes/